Twins vs. Orioles Player Props Betting Odds

 Santander Stats

-- Santander takes a two-game streak with at least one hit into this contest.
-In his last five games he is hitting .353 with three doubles and four walks.
+- Santander has picked up at least one hit in three games in a row.
+During his last five outings he is batting .353 with four doubles and four walks.

 Santander Recent Games